How HMRC Taxes DeFi Token Swaps (Uniswap, 1inch, Curve)

 | 30 Oct 2024 – 5 Apr 2025 | 18% | 24% |

 If you were active on DEXes throughout the year, your swaps before and after 30 October are taxed at different rates.
 A swap on 28 October is taxed at 10%/20%.
 The same swap two days later is taxed at 18%/24%.
-Your self-assessment needs to split these correctly — this is reflected in SA108 Box 51, an adjustment box that accounts for the rate change.
+Your self-assessment needs to split these correctly, and this is reflected in SA108 Box 51, an adjustment box that accounts for the rate change.

-The annual exempt amount for 2024/25 is £3,000.
+The annual exempt amount is £3,000 for 2024/25, 2025/26 and 2026/27 (frozen).
 Only gains above this threshold are taxed.
-Losses from swaps that went against you can offset gains — but HMRC only lets you use losses to reduce your net gain down to the exempt amount, not below it.
+Losses from swaps that went against you can offset gains, but HMRC only lets you use losses to reduce your net gain down to the exempt amount, not below it.

 - Applying a single CGT rate to 2024/25.
 The split-year rate change means every disposal needs per-transaction rate determination.
 A flat rate across the year is wrong by definition.